 Wuhan Raycus Fiber Laser says U.S. blacklisting will not have substantial impact

-SHANGHAI, July 11 (Reuters) - Wuhan Raycus Fiber Laser Technologies Co (300747.SZ) said on Sunday that its inclusion on an U.S. economic blacklist will not have a substantial impact on the company.
+SHANGHAI (Reuters) - Wuhan Raycus Fiber Laser Technologies Co said on Sunday that its inclusion on an U.S. economic blacklist will not have a substantial impact on the company.

 Inclusion in the U.S. entity list will not have a substantial impact on the company’s research and production, nor any impact on its products and services, the company said in a statement posted on the website of the Shenzhen Stock Exchange.